Ethical trading: hero image: citrus factory

 Our commitment

 Co-op is committed to supporting the Universal Declaration of Human Rights and protecting the fundamental rights of workers in our supply chain.
-In line with this, our ‘Sound Sourcing Code of Conduct’ sets out the workplace and employment standards that we strenuously apply across our supply base, which is based on the Ethical Trading Initiative (ETI) Base Code and core international labour standards.
+In line with this, our 'Sound Sourcing Code of Conduct' sets out the workplace and employment standards that we apply across our supply base, which is based on the Ethical Trading Initiative (ETI) Base Code and other core international labour standards.
 We’re committed to driving improvements for working conditions and aim to be the UK's leading retailer in this vital area.

 We believe that everyone deserves to be treated fairly.